rslakra/retail-suite/web-apps-ui/README.md

   web-apps-ui:latest
 ```

----

-## Related Services

-- **[Customer Service](../customer-service/README.md)** - Customer management backend
-- **[Store Service](../store-service/README.md)** - Store management backend

----

 ## Notes

+### Migration History

+**✅ Completed Migrations:**

+1. **AngularJS → Angular 21** (Completed)
+   - Migrated from AngularJS 1.8.3 to Angular 21.0.6
+   - Converted JavaScript to TypeScript
+   - Updated all components, services, and routing
+   - Resolved all AngularJS security vulnerabilities
+   - **Architecture changes:**
+     - Module-based → Component-based architecture
+     - Controllers → Components
+     - $scope → Component properties
+     - $http service → HttpClient
+     - JavaScript → TypeScript
+   - **Key migration points:**
+     - Routing: Uses `@angular/router` instead of `angular-ui-router`
+     - HTTP: Uses `HttpClient` with observables instead of `$http` promises
+     - Templates: Uses Angular directives (`*ngFor`, `*ngIf`) instead of AngularJS directives
+     - Forms: Uses Angular Forms with `ngModel` instead of `ng-model`
+     - Bootstrap: Updated to Bootstrap 5 with new class names

+2. **Bootstrap 3 → Bootstrap 5** (Completed)
+   - Migrated from Bootstrap 3.4.1 to Bootstrap 5.3.3
+   - Updated all CSS classes and components
+   - Resolved all Bootstrap XSS vulnerabilities

+3. **Build System Modernization** (Completed)
+   - Migrated from Grunt/Bower to Webpack/npm
+   - Updated to Webpack 5 with modern tooling
+   - Implemented TypeScript compilation
+   - Added hot module replacement for development

+### Security

+**✅ All Security Vulnerabilities Resolved**

+The migration to Angular 21 and Bootstrap 5 has resolved all known security vulnerabilities:

+- ✅ **AngularJS vulnerabilities**: Eliminated by migrating to Angular 21
+- ✅ **Bootstrap 3 XSS vulnerabilities**: Eliminated by migrating to Bootstrap 5
+- ✅ **webpack-dev-server vulnerabilities**: Updated to 5.2.1
+- ✅ **Dependency vulnerabilities**: All critical and high-severity issues resolved

+**Security Best Practices:**
+1. **Input Validation**: Always validate and sanitize user inputs on the server side
+2. **Content Security Policy**: Implement strict CSP headers
+3. **Regular Audits**: Run `npm audit` regularly to identify new vulnerabilities
+4. **Dependency Updates**: Keep dependencies up to date
+5. **Security Headers**: Implement security headers (X-Frame-Options, X-Content-Type-Options, etc.)
+6. **HTTPS**: Always use HTTPS in production
+7. **Rate Limiting**: Implement rate limiting to mitigate DoS attacks

+**Recent Security Fixes:**
+- **glob**: Updated to ^11.1.0 (fixed command injection vulnerability)
+- **js-yaml**: Updated to ^4.1.1 (fixed prototype pollution vulnerability)
+- **rimraf**: Updated to ^5.0.5 (fixed in overrides)

+These fixes are enforced via `overrides` and `resolutions` in `package.json` to ensure all transitive dependencies use secure versions.

+### Additional Notes

 - The service has been upgraded to **Spring Boot 3.5.7** and **Spring Cloud 2024.0.0**
 - **Ribbon** and **Hystrix** configurations have been removed (deprecated in Spring Boot 3.x)
 - Spring Cloud Gateway now uses **Spring Cloud LoadBalancer** instead of Ribbon
 - The service can run without Eureka, but load balancing requires service discovery
+- Frontend is built with **Angular 21** and **TypeScript 5.9**
 - Frontend is pre-built and served as static resources
 - No unit tests are currently implemented
+- The old `app/` directory (AngularJS) is preserved for reference but is no longer used

+### Related Services

+- **[Customer Service](../customer-service/README.md)** - Customer management backend
+- **[Store Service](../store-service/README.md)** - Store management backend

 ---

-## Legacy Notes

-The original README mentioned:
-- **Groovy/Spring CLI**: The service now uses Java (`WebAppsServiceApplication.java`), not Groovy
-- **Grunt/Bower**: Used for frontend development, but the service now uses pre-built static resources
-- **Spring Boot CLI**: No longer needed - use `mvn spring-boot:run` instead
+# Author
+- Rohtash Lakra